Comprehensive overview of credible information on Ata, the 6-inch humanoid skeleton found in Atacama, Chile. Includes our observations and questions.

-In 2003, in the remote Atacama region of Chile, small mummified remains of what appeared to be a tiny human-like creature were found.
-A film was released this week which unveils DNA results on those remains.
-To some people, these results provide more questions than answers.
-And the biggest question of all is if these remains are even real.
+In 2003, in the remote desert Atacama region of Chile, small mummified remains of what appeared to be a tiny human-like creature were found.
+In April of 2013, a documentary film was released which unveiled deoxyribonucleic acid (DNA) testing results of those remains.
+To some people, these results provided more questions than answers.
+And the biggest question of all is if the remains were even real.

-The film entitled “Sirius” is promoted by Dr. Steven M. Greer, M.D., who is a self-proclaimed authority on UFOs and extraterrestrial intelligence.
+The film entitled “Sirius” is promoted by Dr. Steven M. Greer, M.D., who is a self-proclaimed authority on unidentified flying objects (UFOs) and extraterrestrial intelligence.
 Though the film’s scope encompasses more than just the remains known as “Ata,” this diminutive creature’s role in the film has garnered the most attention.

 Critics have panned the film as recycled UFO fodder and accused Greer of peddling theories with no evidence.
 In the segments relating to Ata, however, Greer brings in some reputable scientists which lend some authority to the assertions regarding the remains.